Redluigi1/red_black_tree/README.md

 # Red-Black Tree

-This project aims to impelent Red-Black Trees in Python, and includes a web interface for visualizing them.
+This project aims to implement Red-Black Trees in Python, and includes a web interface for visualizing them.
 It consists of a backend implemented using Flask and hosted on PythonAnywhere, and a frontend built with React and hosted on Netlify.
 The visualization is created using Graphviz, which dynamically updates as the user interacts with the tree by inserting and deleting nodes.

 ## Project Overview